Skip to main content

 --importance [importance]

 The importance of the task.
-Possible values are: low, normal, high.
-Default is normal.
+Allowed values: low, normal, high.
+Defaults to normal.

 --reminderDateTime [reminderDateTime]